nnsay/ngcli/README.md

 # NGCLI

-NGCLI providers the ability to use and manage Neural Galaxy data service with the commond line style.
+NGCLI providers the ability to use and manage Neural Galaxy data service with the command line style.

 ## ng login